 How Oura Measures Readiness

-Think of scores that are labeled with "balance" in this way: all of these metrics have to do with 14-day weighted averages, not daily fluctuations.
-They compare your average over the past 14 days (with the past 2-5 days holding slightly more weight) to your long-term average over the past two months.
+Readiness Contributors with "balance" in their name, such as Activity Balance, HRV Balance, and Sleep Balance, use 14-day weighted averages.
+They compare your recent 14-day average (with the past 2–5 days having slightly more weight) to your long-term average over the past two months.

 What Is a Good Readiness Score?